-The views expressed in this paper are, at present, the considered views of the authors based on the contributions received in written form and the views expressed and trends identified at the forum held to discuss these issues in April 2012.
+The views expressed in this paper are based on the contributions received in written form and the views expressed and trends identified at the forum held to discuss these issues in April 2012.
 Whilst different and, at times, conflicting views were inevitably expressed by contributors, consensus on a number of major trends were forthcoming.